kristindiannefoss/pivot/README.md

 ### Overview

 This Rails application is a microdonation site.
 A user can create an account and donate available items to multiple recipients.
 A recipient is an "admin" user for their "store", they can select predetermined needs from the catalog to request specific donations.
 A master admin user can edit information with recipients and donors.
+The code is "pivoted" off of a module 2 little shop to practice multi-tenancy.

 ### Live Version